a5021/STM32F030F4_PRJ_GEN/README.md

 # STM32F030F4_PRJ_GEN
-This project consists of a convenient shell script that generates an empty STM32F030F4 microcontroller project, with support for both Makefile and MDK-ARM.
+This project consists of a single shell script that generates an empty STM32F030F4 microcontroller project, with support for both Makefile and MDK-ARM.